Last updated: April 19, 2026 – now includes 2026 NPPE exam dates and study plans.

 D. reflects that his employer failed to set fair policies and negotiating procedures.

 Answer and explanation.
 Try to answer this on your own before reading any further.
-The correct answer is D. When employees want to unionize, it often reflects employer-related issues.
-The option "is an appropriate early step to correct the situation" is incorrect as unionization should be the last step.
-"Is unethical and may lead to the company reducing in size" is incorrect as unions are ethical.
-"On their own is not smart; joining the already established labour union is best" is incorrect as professionals should steer away from labour unions since professionals are often smaller in numbers and their interests will not be well supported.
-5th or 6th ed. ethics textbook p.237 or https://canadianlabour.ca/what-unions-do/.
+The correct answer is D. When employees want to unionize, it often reflects employer‑related issues.
+The option “is an appropriate early step to correct the situation” is incorrect as unionization should be a later step.
+“Is unethical and may lead to the company reducing in size” is incorrect as unions are ethical.
+“On their own is not smart; joining the already established labour union is best” is incorrect as professionals should steer away from general labour unions since professionals are often smaller in numbers and their interests may not be well supported.

 - It is long enough to consume some time.
-You only have 2.5 hours to write 110 questions (or 3 hours for 120 questions for certain provinces), so the longer the questions are, the more challenging they become.
+You only have 2.5 hours to write 110 questions, so the longer the questions are, the more challenging they become.

 - Each option looks like a good one at first glance.
 Expect all options to be plausible, where you have to hunt for the best one.